 This pecan tree variety is a cross between the Mohawk and Starking Hardy Giant varieties.
 Its early maturity makes it an optimum choice for shorter growing seasons.

-The excellent kernel color and quality of the large, thin-shelled nuts make them easily crackable and able to enjoy.
+The pecans ripen around October and the excellent kernel color and quality of the large, thin-shelled nuts make them easily crackable and able to enjoy.
+Perfect for around the house or in a pie for the holiday season.

 The Pawnee pecan tree has outstanding resistance to yellow aphids and is moderately scab resistant.
 This cultivar is also extremely heat-tolerant, making it a great Southern tree.

 The Pawnee thrives planted in full sun to partial shade and can tolerate a variety of soil types though.
 Well-draining soil is best though for root development.
-This is a Type-1 pollinator and requires a Type-2 like Elliot Pecan, Stuart Pecan, or Sumner Pecan to produce nuts.
+This is a Type 1 pollinator and requires a Type 2 like Elliot Pecan, Stuart Pecan, or Sumner Pecan to produce nuts and pawnee pecan tree pollination.

-This nut tree can reach a height of up to 20-30 feet tall at maturity.
-Grow in USDA plant hardiness zones 6-9.
+The Pawnee pecan tree size can reach a height of up to 20-30 feet tall at maturity.
+Grow across the United States in USDA plant hardiness zones 6-9.
+Water regularly the first year to establish a strong root system.

 Shop our Pawnee Pecan tree for sale.